Key Takeaways

 Knowing how to identify suspicious transaction report (STR) patterns is fundamental.
 Here are some key indicators:

 - Unexplained Large Cash Deposits: Sudden, unusually high cash deposits that do not match the customer’s profile.
+These may be red flags in the context of suspicious transactions in money laundering.

 - Transactions Involving High-Risk Jurisdictions: Payments to or from countries that are known for high levels of financial risk.